 Guide Overview

-What does a Reversed Payment look like in Float?
+What does a Failed Payment look like in Float?

 What does a Cancelled Payment look like in Float?

-When will the Funds for Reversed Payments be Returned?
+When will the Funds for Failed Payments be Returned?

-Will Reversed or Cancelled Payments Sync to QuickBooks Online (QBO) or Xero?
+Will Failed or Cancelled Payments Sync to QuickBooks Online (QBO), Xero or Microsoft Dynamics?

-What does a Reversed Payment look like in Float?
+What does a Failed Payment look like in Float?

-Note: If you hover over the question mark icon beside the reversed bill status, the reason for the reversal will be shown.
+Hover over the question mark icon beside the reversed bill status to see the reason for the reversal.

 What does a Cancelled Payment look like in Float?

-Note: If you hover over the question mark icon beside the cancelled bill status, the reason for the reversal will be shown.
+Hover over the question mark icon beside the cancelled bill status to see the reason for the reversal.

-When will the Funds for Reversed Payments be Returned?
+When will the Funds for Failed Payments be Returned?

-If your bill payment was reversed, the funds will be returned to your Cash balance in 1-3 business days.
+If your bill payment has failed, the funds will be returned to your Cash balance in 1-3 business days.

 How do I Verify that the Funds have been Returned?